vemonet/nanopub-rs/lib/docs/use_javascript.md

 console.log("Published:", np.info());
 ```

+#### 🧪 Test and productions servers

-If the the last argument of `Nanopub.publish` is an empty string it will be published to the [nanopub test server](https://np.test.knowledgepixels.com/).
-You can easily get the URL of a production server to publish to the network using `getNpServer(true)` (true will pick a random nanopub server on the production network, while false will pick the [main nanopub server](https://server.np.trustyuri.net/)):
+If the the last argument of `Nanopub.publish` is an empty string the nanopub will be published to the [test server](https://np.test.knowledgepixels.com/).
+In this case the nanopub will not be available at https://w3id.org/np/, but at https://np.test.knowledgepixels.com/, e.g. https://np.test.knowledgepixels.com/RAKObyGXmbgTYWj2iN0XGgJv0yWNDQd_DTmAWUouGfIsM

+You can publish to the production network by getting the URL of a server using `getNpServer(true)` (true will pick a random nanopub server on the production network, while false will pick the [main nanopub server](https://server.np.trustyuri.net/)):

 ```typescript
 import init, { Nanopub, NpProfile, getNpServer } from "https://unpkg.com/@nanopub/sign";